IABTechLab/uid2docs/docs/sdks/client-side-identity.md

 	- If the advertising token is available, use it to initiate requests for targeted advertising.
 	- If the advertising token is not available, either use untargeted advertising or redirect the user to your UID2 login with the consent form.

-For more detailed web integration steps, see [Standard JavaScript Integration Guide](../guides/integration-javascript-standard.md).
+For more detailed web integration steps, see [JavaScript Standard Integration Guide](../guides/integration-javascript-standard.md).

 ### Background Token Auto-Refresh